hungys/NCTU_OS_2015_HW1/SPEC.md

 Well done!
 You have finished all the tasks and your shell should now meet for all the requirements for this homework.
 Don't forget to double check all the requirments and grading policy in case you miss anything.

-You are free to add any new feature (e.g. show current branch of git repository in the shell prompt) to your *mysh*, but please make sure you don't break any functions required by this homework.
+You are free to add any cool features (e.g. show current branch of git repository in the shell prompt) to your *mysh*, but please make sure you don't break any functions required by this homework.

 # Part C: Short Answer Questions